delhoume/byoncama/README.md

  There are Javascript generators for download, seamless leaves creation, geolocalisation and final pyramid computation.

- i use deno as the js runtime, as it is a single binary.
+ I use deno as the js runtime, as it is a single binary.

   `deno -A src/gen_make_seamless`

   generators have no external dependencies.

 The list of all images that are part of the final assembled images is in `data/mappings.json`.
 The geographical location of each mapping has been extracted or computed from BNF scans, and is described in `data/position.json`, with a kind of spatial organization.
-This file is the key to geolocalisaton, as it gives each mapping cornrs a location in the Cassini coordinate system
+This file is the key to geolocalisation, as it gives each mapping corner a location in the Cassini coordinate system

 Cassini described it the index (<img width="1440" height="763" alt="image" src="https://github.com/user-attachments/assets/e7c66ffe-9aa5-4a50-b1cf-cc8f0bc9eacb" />
 assemblage) and proj4 is :